 - In this way, the flow reduces the velocity of the water thus prevents erosion, landslides and thereby protecting the side gutter.

-- If surface water flowing from high-level land to the road is large, it is desirable to take this water at regular intervals then this water to flow through the embankment of the road through a pipe drain.
+- If surface water flowing from high-level land to the road is large, it is desirable to take this water at regular intervals then this water flow through the embankment of the road through a pipe drain.

 When the system drains water from the pavement under which it is collected and removed, it is called subsurface drainage.

-Sub-surface drainage is used exclusively to control the moisture of road sub-grades.
+Sub-surface drainage is used exclusively to control the moisture of all types of roads sub-grades.

 If the moisture that accumulates in the sub-soil is excessive, the road structure weakens therefore it is more necessary to control the moisture of the road sub-grade.

 Functions of sub-surface drainage: